 What are the benefits of making an event through us?
 We are all about sharing and celebrating the individuality of your area and broadcasting that to our community.
 It is a locally created event, with your community at its heart, with your own spin on it.
 This is no Mc-mega-corp-profit-making project.
 The KEY to Window Wanderland is to give opportunities to everyone to make a display.
 Through years of passion and trial-and-error we know how to do just that so why reinvent the wheel?
 We also have other good reasons for you to join with us:

-- We are a great community to be part of, by the end of March 2017 we will have seen over 20 events nationally.
+- We are a great community to be part of, we have seen over 48 events internationally so far.

 - We have established a positive name with the media, with appearances in The Sunday Times, on Radio 5 live, Radio 4 and the One Show in 2017.

 - Your event will connect to neighbourhoods in other areas, ping your images across the ‘insta-twitter-face’, which will celebrate your area and inspire others to make their own.

 - We get feedback from our organisers:

 100% found the toolkit useful.